stanfordhaskell/cs43/notes.markdown

 1. Higher Order Functions: Functions that operate on other functions, generalizing basic functions, and defining `map`.

-1. Folds, Scans, and Zippers: Examining the many ways to process lists.
+1. Folds, Scans, and Laziness: Examining the many ways to process lists.

 1. Typeclasses<!--[Typeclasses](notes/Typeclasses.html)-->: Using, writing, and